The Best Christmas Pageant Ever (film): Plot

 In 1972, the Herdmans are six siblings with the reputation in the town for being the worst kids in the world.
 They are also labeled as juvenile delinquents who will most likely end up in jail.
 Beth Bradley, the narrator, wishes they would somehow disappear somewhere remote until she can grow up and move away.

 The Herdmans are Ralph, the eldest, then Imogene, Leroy, Claude, Ollie, and Gladys.
-They are all assertive and brutish, bully everyone, steal and generally make everyone miserable.
+They are all assertive and brutish, bully everyone, steal, and generally make everyone miserable.

-On the town Christmas pageant's 75th anniversary, Beth's housewife mom Grace volunteers to be in charge as the woman who usually runs it has broken her legs.
-Beth's little brother Charlie tells his tormentor that at church they get treats and sweets, so the whole Herdman clan comes to Sunday school.
+On the town Christmas pageant's 75th anniversary, Beth's housewife mom, Grace, volunteers to be in charge as the woman who usually runs it has broken both her legs.
+Beth's little brother Charlie tells his Herdman tormentor that at church they get treats and sweets, so the whole Herdman clan comes to Sunday school.

 Surprisingly, they stay.
 But even more surprising, Imogene announces she will take the role of Mary in the local church pageant.
 She and her siblings offer themselves to take the biggest parts, bullying everyone else into silence.
 The shocked community is appalled that Grace gives them a chance to reform by letting them perform in the pageant.

-At the first rehearsal Grace reads everyone the Christmas story, sensing that the Herdmans are not familiar with it.
-They are outraged by the story, suggesting they include a King Herod to kill, so they cut their first meeting short when chaos erupts.
+At the first rehearsal, Grace reads everyone the Christmas story, sensing that the Herdmans are not familiar with it.
+They are outraged by the story, suggesting they include a King Herod to kill, so the first meeting is cut short when chaos erupts.

-At the Bradleys that night, they debate over the Herdmans' participation in the pageant.
+At the Bradley's that night, they debate over the Herdmans' participation in the pageant.
 Dad Bob points out they will make the show more interestingly unpredictable and that they had some valid questions.
-The next morning, he takes their whole family as he delivers hams for the food drive.
+The next morning, he takes the family as he delivers hams for the food drive.
 Watching how excited the Herdmans are upon receiving theirs seals Grace's determination to follow through with them in the pageant.